Chart Color Schemes

 Marmion is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Marmion's dwelling structures, as per the latest Census, consisted of 83.2% houses and 16.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 88.7% houses and 11.3% other dwellings.
-Home ownership in Marmion stood at 48.7%, with mortgaged dwellings at 40.0% and rented ones at 11.4%.
-The median monthly mortgage repayment was $2,600, higher than Perth metro's average of $2,080.
+Marmion's dwelling structure, as per the latest Census, consisted of 83.2% houses and 16.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Perth metro had 88.7% houses and 11.3% other dwellings.
+Home ownership in Marmion was 48.7%, with the rest being mortgaged (40.0%) or rented (11.4%).
+The median monthly mortgage repayment in Marmion was $2,600, higher than Perth metro's average of $2,080.
 The median weekly rent in Marmion was $495, compared to Perth metro's $400.
 Nationally, Marmion's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing